frconor-ebook/meditations/_posts/2025-04-21-easter-joy.md

 We have a lot of reasons to be joyful because we are with God.
 He hasn\'t given that grace to many people.

 Philosophers say that joy is the rest of the appetite and the possession of the good.
-If you love *chapati* and you find there\'s a *chapati* placed in front of you: ahhh, joy, cheerfulness.
+If you love *chapati* and you find there\'s a *chapati*placed in front of you: ahhh, joy, cheerfulness.
 It\'s the rest of the appetite and the possession of the greatest good.

 On the philosophical plane, the higher things, God is the greatest good, and so we are in possession of that.
-The Blesssed Trinity is in our soul in grace.
+The Blessed Trinity is in our soul in grace.
 Then we have every reason to be joyful.
 We rejoice in the divine goodness that\'s there living in us.
 We are participating in it.

 Desire is a movement towards something good.
 You might desire the *chapati* or moving towards it.
 But then when it\'s put in front of you, joy is in the possession of the good.